gubaojian/wson/README.md

 string length, map size ar store used usigned varint. map key is always string with out type

-here is an example, data in json as follows:
+here is an example, data in json as follows 22 byte:

 ```json
 {